 Early Australian passports are rare to spot.
-I had only this one in the past.
-If your collection focus is Australia then you should grab such early documents whenever they appear.
+If your collection focus is Australia, you should grab such early documents whenever they appear.
+Evolution Australian Passport

 However, Australia’s first federal passport regulations were not introduced until 3 September 1912.
 And it was another three years before the Australian Government introduced a mandatory passport system for the first time, mainly for manpower and security reasons.

 Many people at the time saw this as a temporary wartime measure, to be rescinded after World War I.

 But by the mid-1920s, it was clear that an international system of travel documentation was here to stay.